 The users configured on TACACS+ server are remote users, need not be configured locally on the switch

-TACACS+ server when configured and reachable takes precedence over local authentication always for remote users

-Local authentication is the default fallback authentication method (and cannot be disabled by the user)
+Local authentication is the default fallback authentication method

-When multiple TACACS+ servers are configured, the last successful server is first attempted for subsequent authentication and/or authorization.
-The subsequent servers are attempted only when previous server times out.

 TACACS+ server should be able to provide role-based and user-based authorization information for a user

+REST logic will run in the same docker contest as the configManager.

+When user login to the box, user will land at Linux shell (which has RBAC capabilities built into it.
+Please refer to Categorization of Shell Command for details.

+Current python-based CLI will need to be migrated to the new sonic-cli being developed as part of SONiC Configuration Model

 Limitations